2017 dengue outbreak in Peshawar

 In the 2017 dengue outbreak in Peshawar, Pakistan, hundreds of incidents of dengue fever were reported in Peshawar in mid-2017.
 Initially, according to the health department of Khyber Pakhtunkhwa, 4,320 suspected cases were received by Khyber Teaching Hospital Peshawar and 831 were positive.
 About a dozen people died of dengue, starting in July.
-Punjab healthcare experts and Peshawar experts worked together to control the dengue epidemic, using health workers going door-to-door to educate residents, as well as fumigation of the city to suppress mosquito populations.
+Punjab healthcare experts worked with local experts to control the dengue epidemic in Peshawar, with health workers going door-to-door to educate residents, as well as fumigation of the city to suppress mosquito populations.